DavidCEllis/ducktools-env/README.md

 where `<envname>` is the `name` of a temporary environment or the combination `owner/name` of an application environment as shown in the list.

-## Discovering Python Installs ##

-When you run a script with ducktools-env it will look at the inline dependencies for the version of Python needed to run the script.

-It will use [ducktools-pythonfinder](https://github.com/DavidCEllis/ducktools-pythonfinder) to attempt to find the newest valid CPython install (not a venv) that satisfies any python requirement.
-See its own page for which python installs it can find.

 ## Goals ##

 Future goals for this tool:

 * Optionally bundle requirements inside the zipapp for use without a connection.
-* Automatically install required Python if UV is available

 ## Dependencies ##